 - Excellent written and verbal communication and interpersonal skills.

-- Ability to effectively communicate and work with all levels of constituents, while operating in a fast-paced customer service environment.
+- Ability to effectively communicate and work with all levels of constituents in a dynamic customer service environment.

 - Ability to work both independently and as a team member.